 The shifting power dependencies for distribution naturally extend to news consumption.
-Over the past decade, a handful of platform companies have gained significance as key gateways for how people access the news.
+Over the past decade, a handful of platform companies have gained significance as key gateways for how people access the news (Newman et al., 2018).
 So-called incidental news discovery via social media has become a salient characteristic of the public´s contemporary news consumption (Kim, Chen, & Gil De Zúñiga, 2013; Newman, Fletcher, Levy, & Nielsen, 2017), although patterns naturally vary between different groups in society.
-Some citizens seldom turn to news media organizations for news, having little interest and trust in what these do.
-Instead, they may turn to other providers of “news” and information such as “alternative media” (Holt, 2018).

-Global studies have witnessed a staggering yet now stagnating growth in how people access the news via social media platforms such as Facebook and Twitter (Newman et al., 2018).
-This has resulted in the news media attracting a wider reach for their digital journalism, when certain pieces of news go viral via social media sharing.
-Several studies have pointed to people relying increasingly more on social media to discover the news.
 However, different news consumption patterns mean very different dependencies on social media.
-Individuals may stumble upon a relevant news article on the news feed, and digest what is immediately available on their platform (which in the case of instant articles was the entire article).
+Individuals may stumble upon a relevant news article on the news feed, and digest what is immediately available on their platform.
 They may click on a link and be directed to a news site, and then immediately return.
 A third scenario involves having the user redirected from social media to a proprietary news site, upon which the individual discovers other relevant news articles, and thus becomes more engaged with the news content from the proprietary platform.
 When people are gratified from their experiences with a news site, they are presumably also more likely to return to this news site to discover and digest news.
 This means building loyalty and an inclination towards paying for the news, whilst reducing dependency on platform companies.

 Emerson (1962) argued that a critical aspect of power concerns actors’ dependency on another actor for achieving their goals.
 Facebook and the news media have developed a sort of dependence on each other in building traffic around news content.
 As a result, many citizens have developed routines of accessing their news via social media and displacing some of their former news consumption routines.
 With Facebook diversifying its news feeds, the company thus reduces its dependency on news content and news publishers.
 Consequently, news publishers who depended a lot on social media for their news to be widely accessed are now facing problems.
 Members of the public counting on being fed news via their Facebook feed will consequently also be less exposed to news in such a way.